Code-Institute-Submissions/sraideanna/README.md

 ### Getting the code up and running

-1. Create a virtual environment running Python3
+1. Create a virtual environment running Python3.
-2. Clone this repository by running the following command: ```git clone https://github.com/rumack/sraideanna.git```
+2. Clone this repository by running the following command: ```git clone https://github.com/rumack/sraideanna.git```.
-3. Install requirements using the following command: ```pip install -r requirements.txt```
+3. Install requirements using the following command: ```pip install -r requirements.txt```.
-4. Set up a MongoDB database and connect the application to it
+4. Set up a MongoDB database and connect the application to it.
-5. Paste your MongoDB connection string into a MONGO_URI environment variable
+5. Paste your MongoDB connection string into a MONGO_URI environment variable.
+6. You will also need to add a SECRET_KEY environment variable to your local system
+7. If you wish to test the password reset functionality, you will need to add MAIL_USER and MAIL_PASSWORD environment variables to your local system.
+The function is set to use Gmail smtp server, but this can be changed in the utils.py file.
-6. Run the application from the application directory: ```python run.py```
+8. Run the application from the application directory: ```python run.py```.
-6. The project will now run on [localhost](http://127.0.0.1:5000)
+9. The project will now run on [localhost](http://127.0.0.1:5000).